jliagouris/wassm/README.md

 ```

-## Running on multiple workers/processes
+## Running with multiple workers/processes
 Timely Dataflow accepts configuration via arguments supplied at runtime.
 These can be passed by adding an extra `--` between the line above and Timely's arguments.

 For example, to run with four workers: